wojciechwiton/Refugee-movement-modelling/README.md

 ## Research Methods

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)
-(families travel together and the gender or age is not the most important aspect)

 We will approach the problem from global perspective, focussing on the flow between countries, their capacities and how they affect the refugee distribution with time.

 In literature, different model approaches are used for simulating migration and people movements.
 One of them is the metapopulation model for migration that represents each country with the nodes that have limited capacities.
 This model helps to find the bottlenecks and how they affect the final distribution.
 Furthermore, the metapopulation method can be used to estimate the long time limit but it’s also perfect for time series, which is our goal.